Basdbruijne/MscThesis/README.md

-This projects is a deconvolution from wavefront sensing (DFWS) simulation as well as the software to be implemented in a real telescope.
+This project is a deconvolution from wavefront sensing (DFWS) simulation as well as the software to be implemented in a real telescope.
 Telescopes have limited image quality due to atmospheric turbulence that interferes with the light.
 The influence of the atmospheric turbulence can be measured using a wavefront sensor.
 A DFWS telescope has two imaging sensors: the wavefront sensor and the main sensor.
 From the wavefront sensor, it is possible to predict how the main sensors data is corrupted.
 This corruption can be undone using deconvolution.